 The reason as to why the frequency tolerance defined by ICAO for 1090 MHz transponder (3MHz Mode A/C & 1 MHz Mode S) is different to that required by the ITU Radio Regulatory requirements (500 parts in 106 or 545 kHz) and whether there are any plans to update these requirements?

-Proposed TSG response:
+ICAO response:

-Appendix 2 of Volume II of the ITU-R RRs does, indeed, indicate a maximum tolerance of 500 parts per million for radiodetermination systems operating in the frequency range used by civil aviation SSR systems.
-This could appear to indicate differences in the frequency tolerance defined by ICAO and ITU; however it apparent that there are differences within ITU-R as well for SSR systems.
+Appendix 2 of Volume II of the ITU RRs does, indeed, indicate a maximum tolerance of 500 parts per million for radiodetermination systems operating in the frequency range used by civil aviation SSR systems.
+This could appear to indicate differences in the frequency tolerance defined by ICAO and ITU; however it is apparent that there are differences within ITU-R as well for SSR systems.
 Recommendation ITU-R SM.1045-1 Note 9 indicates that the 1090 MHz transponder may operate within a 3 MHz frequency tolerance, the ICAO SARPs Mode A/C transponder tolerance.
-Perhaps this inadvertently didn’t make it into the ITU-R RR and could be updated by the ITU.

-Article 35 Section 35.1.1 Note 1 of the ITU-R RRs indicates that the ICAO SARPs is an intergovernmental agreement that governs the use of aeronautical services, provided that the implementation doesn’t cause harmful interference to other countries.
-The frequency band that the Mode S interrogator (1030 MHz) and transponder (1090 MHz) operate in only contains aeronautical services, the aeronautical radionavigation service (ARNS) and the aeronautical mobile (route) service (AM(R)S), and the use of these services by international civil aviation is harmonized by ICAO.
+RR No. 35.1 of the ITU RRs indicates that the ICAO SARPs is an intergovernmental agreement that governs the use of aeronautical services, provided that the implementation doesn’t cause harmful interference to other countries.
+The frequency band that the Mode S interrogator (1030 MHz) and transponder (1090 MHz) operate in only contains aeronautical services and the use of these services by international civil aviation is harmonized by ICAO.

-Defining standards that are different than those agreed to in ICAO seems contrary to the basic premise of establishing SARPs in the international community and would be very costly and complex for civil aircraft originating in a State that uses the SARPs, but arrives in a State that uses a different set of standards.
+ICAO develops aeronautical standards in an international, consensus-based process.
+Any change in ICAO standards would be an ICAO-led effort following that same approach.

 ICAO recommends that the frequency tolerance defined in the ICAO SARPs should be considered the international standard for civil aviation SSR systems.